Soumayad96/Lending-Club-Group-Study/README.md

 >> 2. Indentify the driving factors or variables for the loan application.

 - Data to be analyzed
->> Lending Club dataset provided which contains the complete loan data for all loans issued through the time period 2007 t0 2011.
+>> Lending Club dataset provided which contains the complete loan data for all loans issued through the time period 2007 to 2011.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->